MSU-AI/Attendance-Project/README.md

 - Thumbs down

 ## How to train?
 This is still under development.
-For now, we have a very simple model that train on ~300 labeled landmarks; see [`landmarked.csv`](data/landmarked.csv).
+For now, we have a very simple model (Support Vector Machine) that trains on ~300 labeled landmarks; see [`landmarked.csv`](data/landmarked.csv).
 The trained model is saved as [`model.pkl`](model.pkl).
-To train the model, run the following command:
+To (re)train the model, run the following command:
 ```bash
 python train.py
 ```

 ## What is a landmark?
-Landmark, or hand landmark, is a point on the hand that is used to detect the hand.
+Landmark, or hand landmark, is a point on the hand that is used for hand gesture recognition.
 In this project, we use the hand tracking solutions by [MediaPipe](https://google.github.io/mediapipe/solutions/hands) to detect the 21 landmarks.
 Then we train our own model to classify the hand gesture using the (x, y, z) coordinates of the landmarks.
 Below is a figure showing the indices of the landmarks, which are stored in [`landmark-index.json`](landmark-index.json).
 ![Landmarks](hand-landmarks.png)